-were fairly conversant with the exact science of their time, though as mechanics progresses Kant's grasp of it begins to lag behind.
-Also, I present here some crucial contributions by Euler and Lagrange.
-Consecutively, each was for some two decades the supreme geometer at the Royal Academy of Sciences in Berlin.
-The Swiss developed much of what we know as Newton-Euler dynamics.
-Lagrange, who succeeded Euler after he moved to St Petersburg in 1764, used his long research sojourn in Berlin to prepare his 1788 masterpiece Méchanique analitique, the first non-Newtonian comprehensive theory of mechanics.
+Euler dynamics.
+Lagrange, who succeeded Euler after he moved to St. Petersburg in 1764, used his long research sojourn in Berlin to prepare his 1788 masterpiece Méchanique analitique, the first non-Newtonian comprehensive theory of mechanics.

 I limit my exposition to Prussia and its environs.
 Covering the western German states would take up space that I do not have here.
 And, I ignore here entirely the vis viva controversy.
 It has been over-studied, to the lamentable neglect of other, more important topics and results.
-Instead, and in the spirit of this publication, I will suggest and defend new lines of inquiry, by way of an opinionated introduction to my topic.
+Instead, and in the spirit of this collection, I will suggest and defend new lines of inquiry, by way of an opinionated introduction to my topic.

 The upshot of my study is threefold.
-It should make us wary of assimilating 18th-century German natural philosophy with 'Newtonian science.'
+It should make us wary of assimilating 18th-century German natural philosophy with "Newtonian science."
 It justifies a call to arms: let us give more, careful attention to Leibniz's legacy for dynamics in the Age of Reason.
 Lastly, it makes a case for a new reading of Kant's natural philosophy: we ought to contextualize it to the science of his time rather than-as tradition has long had it-to Newton's Principia, a work that precedes it by about a century.

-Ontologies for mechanics
+1. Ontologies for Mechanics

 In the 17th century an ambitious program, the mechanical philosophy, had set out to ground all science in basic facts about matter and motion, by explanatory reduction.
-Though Leibniz soon claimed that 'force' is more basic than extension and impenetrability-the mechanists' universal features of body-even he conceded that, once a mechanics has been articulated, all else must be reduced to it, as matter in motion.
-Wolff and Kant, who followed him broadly in his 'dynamistic' account of matter, also took this program for granted:
+Though Leibniz soon claimed that "force" is more basic than extension and impenetrability-the mechanists' universal features of body-even he conceded that, once a mechanics has been articulated, all else must be reduced to it, as matter in motion.
+Wolff and Kant, who followed him broadly in his "dynamistic" account of matter, also took this program for granted: